 First of all, make sure you’re using a free VPN that’s been verified to work in China.
 Very few VPNs work reliably.
 If you’re still running into problems, here are some solutions you can try:

 • Change protocols.
 Go into the security settings and try to connect using each protocol.
-Proprietary protocols are a good choice since they’re not as highly used, so they tend to be harder to detect and block: ExpressVPN’s Lightway and Hotspot Shield’s Hydra are 2 examples.
+Proprietary protocols are a good choice since they’re not as highly used, so they tend to be harder to detect and block: Hotspot Shield’s Hydra is a good example of this.
 You can also adjust your protocol’s settings — try using TCP rather than UDP.

 • Enable obfuscation.
 Scrambling your data can help you by making your VPN look like regular internet traffic.
 Check to make sure obfuscation (sometimes called Stealth) is toggled on.